Diversity, Equity and Inclusion

 At the core of the Neuroscience Graduate Progam, is the belief that the success of our program is greatly attributed to the diversity of our students and faculty.
 This diversity creates a wider scope of vision and depth of experience to the program.
 Our program has been enriched by students and faculty from all over the world, from different socio-economic backgrounds, from different cultures, religions and beliefs.
 It is our fundamental belief that diversity, equity and inclusion, makes us better in mentoring our students, and preparing our graduates for successful career paths.
 We have several programs specific to enhancing and supporting diversity, equity, and inclusion.
 Oversight for these programs comes from students, faculty and administration.

 What is BP Endure?

-~Social events with UM Neuroscience Graduate Program faculty and students.
-Events have included potluck dinners, sporting events, tour of the Big House, meals at local restaurants, movie nights and various Ann Arbor summer events
+Social events with UM Neuroscience Graduate Program faculty and students.
+Events have included potluck dinners, sporting events, tours of the UM Football Stadium and facilities, meals at local restaurants, movie nights and various Ann Arbor summer events.

 Preview of the Neuroscience Graduate Program

 Our preview visit gives prospective students an opportunity to:

 Meet Neuroscience Graduate Program faculty and learn about their research

 Learn about our application process and receive feedback on individual applications

 Meet with Rackham Graduate School Associate Dean and Neuroscience Graduate Program Faculty Ally